Jody Blankenship, Department Chair

 It is essential that students are able to fully participate, with or without a reasonable accommodation, in clinical caring for clients as assigned.
 Nursing students should be able to:

 Students must have an active, unencumbered state license to progress into the second semester of BS in Nursing courses.

-Articulation agreements are in progress between multiple regional community colleges and Alfred State for the BS in Nursing program.
+Articulation agreements are between multiple regional community colleges and Alfred State for the BS in Nursing program.

 TYPICAL TWO-YEAR UPPER-LEVEL COMPLETION PROGRAM